pal03377/master-thesis/thesis.typ

   *Immediate Grading*
   Tutors should be able to start grading a submission immediately, even if Athena has not yet provided feedback suggestions.
 In this case, suggestions from Athena should load asynchronously, allowing grading to proceed without delay.
 ] <nfrImmediateGrading>

-*Maintainability*
-#nfr[
-  *New Module Development*
-  The system should support the easy development of new modules, enabling straightforward integration into Athena.
-] <nfrNewModuleDevelopment>
-#nfr[
-  *System Maintenance*
-  The system should be easy to maintain and update, with clear documentation on system architecture and code.
-] <nfrSystemMaintenance>

 *Security*
 // - Artemis and Athena should authenticate to each other (both!) using a shared API secret.
 This secret should be checked on all requests.